Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 Is retatrutide safer than semaglutide or tirzepatide?

 The GI side effect profiles are broadly similar across all three drugs.
-Retatrutide has a unique dysesthesia signal (20.9% at 12 mg) not seen with the other two drugs, and a higher heart rate increase (~6.7 bpm vs 2 to 4 bpm).
-However, retatrutide also produces substantially greater weight loss (28.7% vs 22.5% vs 14.9%) and liver fat reduction (82% vs ~55% vs ~45%).
+Retatrutide has a unique dysesthesia signal (4.4 to 20.9% at 12 mg depending on trial population) not seen with the other two drugs, and a higher heart rate increase (~6.7 bpm vs 2 to 4 bpm).
+TRANSCEND-T2D-1 showed GI rates (nausea 26.5%) comparable to or lower than semaglutide (44%) and tirzepatide (31%).
+Retatrutide produces substantially greater weight loss (28.7% vs 22.5% vs 14.9%) and liver fat reduction (86% vs ~55% vs ~45%).
 No head-to-head safety trials exist yet.
 Tirzepatide has the longest real-world safety track record.

 Can retatrutide cause thyroid cancer?